ZoeJ0504/ZoeJ0504/README.md

 Full Stack Software Engineer primarily using React and Ruby on Rails!
 Passionate & curious problem solver building programs to deliver easy solutions to users' wants/issues

-Approaching both programming problems and life with persistance, passion, and curiosity.
+Approaching both programming problems and life with persistence, passion, and curiosity.

 ## Projects 🎨

+### Web Applications 💻

 :paw_prints: Buddies | [Repo](https://github.com/ZoeJ0504/Buddies-cloudinary-react)

-Pet Sitting/Walking site that has two different desitnations depending on how you signed up.
+Pet Sitting/Walking site that has two different destinations depending on how you signed up.

 (React & Rails)

 :jigsaw: Puddle | [Repo](https://github.com/ZoeJ0504/Puddle)

 Social Site that allows users to comment and post puzzles and riddles.
 This is the new updated version of Priddle.
-Completely scrapped the backend of the previous project.
+I completely scrapped the backend of the previous project.

 (React & Rails)

 :video_game: Game Rater | [Frontend Repo](https://github.com/ZoeJ0504/phase-3-project-frontend) | [Backend Repo](https://github.com/ZoeJ0504/phase-3-project-backend)